This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 And moisturize some more.

-Again, we recommend the Earth Mama Belly Butter if you’re looking for an option you can purchase– It’s rated zero for toxins!
+Again, we really like the Pipette Belly Butter if you’re looking for an option you can purchase – It’s EWG verified.

-And if you’re looking for a natural DIY option, give this recipe a try.
+And if you’re looking for a natural DIY option, you can always give this recipe a try.

 Stay on top of your prenatal appointments